sirenmarkets/SIPs/SIPS/sip-14.md

 ## What are the goals for the categories?

 In order to better define the focus areas.. please keep reading..

-* Decentralization: Siren Markets is by definition a decentralized protocol.
+* **Decentralization**: Siren Markets is by definition a decentralized protocol.
 This decentralization can be defined based on several factors.
 One is application level integrations, [Liquity](https://www.liquity.org) is perhaps the best known example of this, in which their launch featured several application layer integrations and no-proprietary interface.
 Maximum distribution and decentralization will be achieved with many application intgegrations, this category aims to achieve this.
-* Usability: Options by definition are complex financial instruments that are understood by advanced degens.
+* **Usability**: Options by definition are complex financial instruments that are understood by advanced degens.
 A core factor in ensuring maximum decentralization is enabling usability of the protocol.
 This may be defined by software abstraction layers which enable greater utility of the application such as [Ribbon Finance](https://www.ribbon.finance) that bring options to a broader audience by simplifying the user experience.
-* Developer Tools: Developer tools are important in order to enable greater innovation on Siren Protocol.
+* **Developer Tools**: Developer tools are important in order to enable greater innovation on Siren Protocol.
 Developer tools may be comprised of data analytics tools, command line interface tools, or other software based tooling that enables greater exploration and innovation on Siren Protocol.

 ## Submission Requirements